How To Improve Collaboration Among Employees

 To get optimal results, you should merge teamwork with collaboration—enter collaborative teamwork.

 Collaborative teamwork takes the best of both worlds to boost productivity and performance.
 It improves on traditional teams by sharing goals, resources, and values among team members of varying expertise.
-With such a diverse team adopting the same mindset, the collaborative team can solve problems with greater success thanks to better collaboration, teamwork, and flexibility.
+With such a diverse team adopting the same mindset, cohesion can solve problems with greater success thanks to better collaboration, teamwork, and flexibility.

 Leaders play a crucial but different role in collaborative teams.